 Your credit score is a three-digit number that's used to predict the likelihood that you'll pay your credit obligations on time.
-The score generally ranges from 300-850 and is calculated using credit history information from your credit report.
+The score generally ranges from 300 to 850 and is calculated using credit history information from your credit report.

-How Is Your Credit Score Used
+How Your Credit Score Is Used

 How Many Credit Scores Do You Have?